Save the Day, Turn Away

 Anime & Manga

 - The OVA Guyver: Out of Control features Sho Fukamachbi playing a variant on type one.
-After rescuing his Childhood Crush Mizuki, he brings her to a small overlook where she awakens to see him, in Guyver form, and almost instantly manages to deduce who's behind that odd alien mask. (and bear in mind in Guyver form the guy is at least seven feet tall, not counting the horn on the head of the armor from all we can see) He stands up and looks into the sunset, then turns around, and walks off not saying a thing to her as she desperately screams/pleads for him to come back.
+After rescuing his childhood friend Mizuki, he brings her to a small overlook where she awakens to see him, in Guyver form, and almost instantly manages to deduce who's behind that odd alien mask. (and bear in mind in Guyver form the guy is at least seven feet tall, not counting the horn on the head of the armor from all we can see) He stands up and looks into the sunset, then turns around, and walks off not saying a thing to her as she desperately screams/pleads for him to come back.
 The epilogue says Mizuki went back to school and was fine after that, but Sho himself is never seen again.
 Presumably he and Guyver III continue their war against Chronos in secret but nobody knows it.

 - Tengen Toppa Gurren Lagann, with Simon in type two.
-He's just leaving his more responsible friend in control of the government because he's a wandering hero type or he doesn't want to break his word not to use Spiral Energy and thus avoid accelerating the death of the universe.
+He's just leaving his more responsible friend in control of the government because he's a wandering hero type or he doesn't want to break his word not to use Spiral Energy and thus avoid accelerate the death of the universe.

 - Aya in Weiß Kreuz walks away from his beloved little sister and the girl who has a crush on him at the finale of the first series, after saving both of them from the Ancient Conspiracy and their Psychos For Hire, because it's the only way he can protect them from the life he leads as an assassin.